knpuniversity/ansible/knpu/ansistrano/server-provision.md

 # Setup: Server Provisioning

 Hey guys!
-Ok, here's my situation: I've built this *amazing* new app: MooTube: the latest *fad* thing in cow fitness.
-There's just one more problem so solve, before cattle start signing up in herds: the site *only* lives on my local computer!
+Ok, here's my situation: I've built this *amazing* new app: MooTube: the latest *fad* in cow fitness.
+There's just one more problem to solve, before cattle start signing up in herds: the site *only* lives on my local computer!
 It's time to release it to the cow masses.
 Yep, it's time to deploy!

 But... how!
 There are probably 50 good ways to deploy!
 Bah!
 And these days, you can even deploy with a Platform as a Service: something like Platform.sh or Heroku.
-These takes care of almost *everything* for you.
+These take care of almost *everything* for you.
 I love these, and we use Platform.sh for part of KnpUniversity.
 They *do* have some limitations, but they are the *fastest* way to get your app to production.

 In this tutorial, we're going to talk about one, *really* nice deployment tool:
 Ansistrano.
 It's built on top of Ansible... so if you watched our [Ansible tutorial](https://knpuniversity.com/screencast/ansible), you're going to *love* it!
-And if you haven't, what have you been waiting for!?
+And if you haven't, what are you waiting for!?
 Well actually, I'll give you all the details you need, regardless.

 ## Download the Project